liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 - Display them in a Media Gallery
 - Show them in a Documents and Media app

-The Lunar Resort media team sits down with each guest party to show them a page filled with photos and videos of their vacation experience.
-The resort likes to show them a slideshow to get some oohs and ahh's from the guests and determine their favorites.
-Then they offer to print and frame photos, and plaster the photos on all kinds of fun items like keychains, coffee mugs, and tee-shirts.
-They'll even burn the media onto a DVD for the party.
+Continuing with the Lunar Resort example, the media team sits down with each guest party to show them a page filled with photos and videos of their vacation experience.
+The team likes to show guests a slideshow to get some oohs and ahh's from them and determine their favorites.
+Then they offer to print and frame the photos and plaster the photos on all kinds of fun items like keychains, coffee mugs, and tee-shirts.
+They even burn the media onto a DVD.
 Let's explore how the media team shows off the guest's pics and videos.

 The media team creates a page for each guest party.
 Team members can customize each page to focus on and show off the party's media.
 Each guest's media page starts with a Documents and Media app and has a Media Gallery app below it.
-The Documents and Media app shows thumbnail images of all the files and makes them individually accessible for download.
+The Documents and Media app shows thumbnail images of all the files and makes them accessible for download.
 The Media Gallery comes with slideshow capabilities and enables the staff member to download an archive of the folder's files.
 Let's create a media page for the Smiths and add these apps to it.

-Add a named *Smith Party* that has a one column layout.
+Add a page with a one column layout and name it *Smith Party*.
 Then, add the *Documents and Media* application to the page.
 It's in the *Content Management* section of the *Applications* menu.
 The Documents and Media app shows your Home folder's files by default.
 The app lets you browse, add, and act on files just as you do in Site Administration.
-Since we want to focus on the Smith's files, let's configure the app to show only files from the *Smith Party* Document Library folder.
+Since we want to focus on the Smith's files, let's configure the app to show files from the *Smith Party* Document Library folder.
 Click the Documents and Media app's Options icon (![Options](../../images/icon-app-options.png)) and select *Configuration*.
 The Configuration window appears and shows the *Setup* tab's sub-tab *Display